-The problem is, all these different approaches creates confusion for those starting out and generates arguments among tithers.
+The problem is, all these different approaches also create confusion for those starting out and generate arguments among tithers.
 Anti-tithers freely use the disagreement to fuel the debate over the relevancy of tithing for the New Testament.

 For this reason, tithing is not an issue about which we can be superficial or casual.

-It isn’t a vague concept and must be spelled out clearly if it is to be understood properly.
-That doesn’t mean it must be overly rigid but it shouldn’t be sloppy either.
+That doesn’t mean we must be overly rigid but it shouldn’t be sloppy either.
 It must be defined with enough clarity and flexibility to be applied to every person’s financial situation.

-In Tithing, Douglas Leblanc provides much more than a narrow discussion on a traditional issue.
+In Tithing: Test Me In This (Ancient Practices), Douglas Leblanc provides much more than a narrow discussion on a traditional issue.
 He doesn’t present the same old arguments, the same boringly technical way.

-Instead, and probably because he is “no theologian or exegetical writer,” Douglas has found an intriguing way to cut to the real heart of the issue.
+Instead, and probably because he claims to be “no theologian or exegetical writer,” Douglas has found an intriguing way to cut to the real heart of the issue.
 He shares the experiences of eleven different couples and one lone Monsignor, all of whom practice tithing for a very similar reason: selflessness.